BonBon-exchange/bonbon-browser/README.md

 ## 🗝 Features

-### Collections
+### Boards
-The tabs at the top of the app are Collections.
-The classic tabs are represented by the website Favicon in the left bar of each collection.
+The tabs at the top of the app are Boards.
+The classic tabs are represented by the website Favicon in the left bar of each board.

 ### Minimap
 On the right side of the screen, you will find the minimap.
-A representation of your collection.
+A representation of your board.
 It's a quick and efficient way of scrolling.

 [![Minimap][minimap-image]]()